stungeye/Rosalind-Ruby/Complementing a Strand of DNA/README.md

-## Complementing a Strand of DNA: Work in Progress
+## Complementing a Strand of DNA: SOLVED

 In DNA strings, symbols 'A' and 'T' are complements of each other, as are 'C' and 'G'.